 Students may be required to complete a thesis throughout their graduate degree studies in clinical psychology.
 Graduate students may expect assignments and reading in related and current psychological research studies and theory, and to participate in research within their departments.
 Most clinical psychology programs will require an internship for professional development.

 Building a Career

-According to the U.S. Bureau of Labor Statistics (BLS), psychologists had a median pay of $68,640 per year in 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), psychologists had a median pay of $68,640 per year.
 Employment for psychologists is expected to increase by 22% between 2010 and 2020.
 Factor like employer, area, experience, and position may affect wages and employment opportunities.
-For instance, the median annual wage for clinical psychologists in 2010 was $66,810.
+For instance, the median annual wage for clinical psychologists was $66,810.